SB2318/UltimateHealth/CONTRIBUTING.md

 2.Clone the forked repository to your local machine.

+3.For **development** related changes, checkout the **develop** branch.

-3.Create a new branch for your changes: git checkout -b my-branch.
+4.Create a new branch for your changes: git checkout -b my-branch.

-4.Make your changes and test them thoroughly.
+5.Make your changes and test them thoroughly.

-5.Commit your changes: git commit -m "Add descriptive commit message".
+6.Commit your changes: git commit -m "Add descriptive commit message".

-6.Push the changes to your forked repository: git push origin my-branch.
+7.Push the changes to your forked repository: git push origin my-branch.

-7.Open a pull request (PR) against the main repository.
+8.Open a pull request (PR) against the **develop** repository for code related tasks and **main** repository for documentation related tasks.

 <br>